 Put the search box at the top of the page, where users expect to find it — the upper right corner is best.
-Don’t try to be too cute with search boxes that only appear when you hover over them — users who want to search want to type in a query and hit enter, and that’s it.
-Search boxes have become pretty standardized over the years — an obvious text box with a magnifying glass logo is fine.
+Don’t try to be too cute with search boxes that only appear when you hover over them.
+Users looking to use your search function want to type in a query and hit enter, and that’s it.
+Search boxes have become pretty standardized over the years, so an obvious text box with a magnifying glass logo is fine.

 The more content-rich your site is, the more prominent the search bar should be.
 Put it on every page — customers who are browsing a content-rich site and can’t find what they need will resort to search, and they need to be able to find it from anywhere.
-Don’t make the bar too small — Nielsen Norman Group recommends that your search bar should hold at least 27 characters, which would accommodate 90% or searches.
+Don’t make the bar too small.
+Nielsen Norman Group recommends that your search bar should hold at least 27 characters, which would accommodate 90% of searches.

 Finally, remember that you can adapt these practices over time, based on usage data.
 If customers aren’t using long search queries, you can make the box smaller.
 If customers are using your breadcrumbs a lot, you might rethink your menu navigation.
 The beauty of a website is that it’s fluid — if something isn’t working, you can change it.

 When designing individual pages on your website, the focus shifts slightly.
 You’re not as concerned about helping the user find information as you are about helping them understand it.